PelleLille/hsl-docs/functions.rst

   .. function:: MailMessage.toString()

-	  Return the MailMessage as a string.
-This function useful for debugging.
+	  Return the MailMessage as a string (with all changes applied).

 	  :return: the MailMessage as string
 	  :rtype: string